5 Early Warning Signs of Xanax Addiction You Shouldn’t Ignore

 Excessive Daytime Sleep Episodes

-You might recognize these excessive daytime sleep patterns:
+You might recognize these patterns:

 • Falling asleep unexpectedly during meetings, conversations, or while driving